CASE: Walking for a Cause

 I want to share a recent discovery I made along our lakefront.
 I am referring to those wonderful colorful Krave concession stands.

-The first time I stumbled upon this fantastic new addition to our lakefront, I had ridden my bike to meet a friend near Greenwood Street Beach, at what we previously called the Hut.
+The first time I stumbled upon this fantastic new addition to our lakefront, I had ridden my bike to meet a friend near

 The concession stand was decorated with bright hula hoops and colorful signage with ’50s- and ’60s-type toys, such as Slinkies and, on the umbrella-ed.